What is a car insurance policy number?

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-Like your social security number, your car insurance policy number is a unique identification number that links your policy details to you.
+Your car insurance policy number is a unique identification number that links your policy details to you as the driver or policyholder.
 If you are involved in a car accident or get pulled over, you may need to provide your policy number to the other driver, your insurance company, their insurance company or a police officer.
-Knowing where to locate your policy number is important so you can easily access critical policy information.
+This page covers when you may need your policy number and how to locate it so you can easily access critical policy information.

 What is a car insurance policy number?

 You can find your policy number on your insurance card or on bills and statements associated with your insurance account.
+It may also be available in your online insurance portal or mobile app.
 Your account number will typically be between nine and 13 digits and could contain both numbers and letters.
+Every insurance company has a unique method of assigning policy numbers, so if you switch from one company to another, your policy number could look completely different than what you are used to seeing.

-Keeping proof of insurance in your vehicle may be a good idea.
+Keeping proof of insurance in your vehicle is legally required in most states.
 Proof of insurance could be an insurance ID card, certificate of insurance form, or even your policy – although it may have several pages.
 Each of these documents will include your insurance policy number.
-By keeping proof of insurance in your vehicle, you won’t have to panic searching for your policy number if you get in an accident.
+Keeping proof of insurance in your vehicle and knowing how to easily access it may save you time and reduce stress if you are involved in an accident or traffic stop.

 How to find your car insurance policy number

 - Check your insurance card: Your proof of insurance card will have your policy number listed.
-The format for an auto insurance policy number is usually nine to 13 digits long and looks similar to this: “Policy # [your 9-13 digit number here]”
+This number is usually featured prominently in the first few lines of the card.

-- Go through your premium bills: Premium statements often have the policy number printed on them.
-Both paper and digital statements typically have your policy number listed in a similar format as on your insurance card.
+- Go through your premium statements: Both paper and digital statements typically have your policy number listed in a similar format as on your insurance card.
 Some carriers have separate billing and policy account numbers, so double-check to make sure you differentiate the premium account number from your policy number, if applicable.

-- Look at your insurance declarations page: When purchasing your policy, the insurance company should provide paperwork detailing your policy’s coverage options.
-This paperwork will often have the auto policy number printed on it.
+- Look at your insurance declarations page: When purchasing your policy, the insurance company should provide paperwork detailing your policy’s coverage types and limits.
+This is also called a declarations page and will typically have the auto policy number printed on it.

 - Log into your account: If you have an online account with your insurance company, you can likely find your policy number.
 Go to the company website and log into your account.
 Once you are logged in, you may see your policy number listed with your account information.